 Surrey offers participants a wide number of different first aid and CPR providers.
-The largest, most popular and lowest priced training provider is Vancouver First Aid Ltd. They have been offering training courses in Surrey since 2008 and have been committed to offering the highest level of training with great instructors in comfortable training locations.
-Training centres are located in Newton and Whalley business centres.
-Build your resume and learn valuable skills by enrolling in courses such as standard first aid, childcare first aid, occupational first aid, CPR and AED training, food safe level 1, on-line WHMIS, babysitting training, basic life support and many more.
-To view all the available courses or to register for any class including Canadian CPR and / or CPR training use the contact information provided below.
+The largest, most popular, and lowest-priced training provider is Vancouver First Aid Ltd. They have been offering training courses in Surrey since 2008 and have been committed to offering the highest level of training with great instructors in comfortable training locations.
+Training centers are located in Newton and Whalley business centers.
+Build your resume and learn valuable skills by enrolling in courses such as standard first aid, childcare first aid, occupational first aid, CPR and AED training, food safe level 1, online WHMIS, babysitting training, basic life support, and many more.
+To view all the available courses or to register for any class including Canadian CPR and/or CPR training use the contact information provided below.

 To register for a training course with this provider in Surrey, B.C., you can use the contact information below.
 E-mails, telephone calls, and walk-ins during business hours in any of the training centres in Surrey are encouraged for enrollment.
 Customer service representatives are available from 7 am to 5 pm to help with registrations or with any questions.